Tesco remuneration committee head to step down

-The head of the remuneration committee at scandal-hit British grocer Tesco PLC (TSCO.L), Stuart Chambers, is set to step down, Tesco said on Wednesday.
+Dec 31 The head of the remuneration committee at scandal-hit British grocer Tesco PLC, Stuart Chambers, is set to step down, Tesco said on Wednesday.

 Deanna Oppenheimer, a non-executive director, will succeed Chambers as chairman of the committee on Jan.
 1, the company said.